ali-alhusseini/traffic-manager/README.md

 and synchronization concepts in Operating Systems.

 ## Description
 The program implements a junction crossing scenario that has four directions (North, West, South, East) and buses may come from all directions.
-The progrma ensures that there is only on bus crossing the junction at a time using semaphores to lock and unlock the junction.
+The program ensures that there is only one bus crossing the junction at a time using semaphores to lock and unlock the junction.

 Every bus waits if there is already a bus at the junction from its own direction and also gives precedence to the bus coming from its right side.